spyip/react-film/README.md

       * Touchpad without precision scrolling
       * Pen input
       * Xbox controller
+   * If items are focusable, it is difficult to scroll it into view because it is difficult to detect focus
 * Infinite or "wrap-around" scrolling
    * Does not play nice with browser native scrolling